vespene-io/_old_vespene/docs/source/faq.rst

 Your setup (per instructions) should first and foremost always execute workers with "ssh-agent".
 If this is done, SSH keys attached to the project will be used when checking out the project.

-If the repo is not publically readable, check to make sure you have configured either a service login (for http or https URLs) or an SSH key (for those that are not) on any project that is encountering problems.
+If the repo is not publicly readable, check to make sure you have configured either a service login (for http or https URLs) or an SSH key (for those that are not) on any project that is encountering problems.

 If you provide a SSH key that is locked but it does not have a valid unlock password provided, the build will also take a while